-Team members have difficulty staying focused on results because of self-interest and self-preservation.
-As part of the assessment, you and your team members had an opportunity to identify possible distractions from results for the people on your team.
-The number of people (out of 8) who selected each distraction appears next to the corresponding bar below.
+As part of the assessment, you and your team members had an opportunity to identify specific results-related areas that may have improved since the last assessment.
+The number of people (out of 8) who selected each option appears next to the corresponding bar below.
 Note: You had the option to select all that apply.